 Facing a Prescription Drug Charge?

 Have you been charged with the illegal use or possession of prescription drug?
 Additional charges may include fraud and/or forgery in connection with obtaining the drugs, distribution, DUI or even a violent crime.
 If so, you may be one of many people who have been caught up in the growing problem involving the misuse of pharmaceuticals.
 In fact, both the White House Office of National Drug Control Policy, and the Centers for Disease Control and Prevention, have stated that prescription drug abuse is an epidemic, and is the nation’s fastest-growing drug problem.
+And the first step in understanding the criminal laws in this area is to define what is meant by a “prescription drug.”

 What Is a Prescription Drug?